 Days 2-3 Anuradhapura

-Our private vehicle takes us to Anuradhapura, via Chilaw a small town with fantastic local fish markets (approx. 7 hours including breaks).
+Our private vehicle takes us to Anuradhapura, via Chilaw a small town with fantastic local fish markets (approx. 7hrs).

 - Bike tour